rokath/tip/docs/TipUserManual.md

 //!
 TODO: define ranges here
 ```

 > **Consideration:** Possible, but currenly no aim.
 The plausibility depends on the kind of data.
+Many short sequences of equal bytes could get covered by indirect pattern entries.

 ###  7.4. <a name='additional-indirect-dictionaries-(planned)'></a>Additional Indirect Dictionaries (planned)